aembadawy/Coins-SwiftUI/README.md

         }.resume()
 ```

-Sure!
-Here’s a polished version of your caching section:

----

 ## Caching

 Caching allows us to store information that doesn’t change frequently, reducing the need to fetch data from the network on every user interaction.